Curriculum | MAGR

 Capstone

-You will have the option to choose between a 8-12-week, focused summer internship or an original 10,000-word research paper under the supervision of a Johns Hopkins SAIS faculty member.
+You will have the option to choose between a focused summer internship or an original 10,000-word research paper under the supervision of a Johns Hopkins SAIS faculty member.
 The capstone must be completed during your second summer term.

 Sample Electives